 In addition to the cost benefits, there were also other, more incalculable benefits.
 Staff morale improved, as they can be confident their management genuinely cares about their well-being.

-After an initial hesitation, Mick and his team set about revising their manual.
-New equipment and alterations of existing equipment also took place, with a small investment the health and safety committee was revitalised.
+After an initial hesitation, Mick and his team set about revising their management approach.
+New equipment and alterations of existing equipment also took place, with a small investment the health and safety committee was also revitalised.

 Following the initiative, the workers’ committee was revitalised and now includes Mick Martin, a fire officer, first aider and safety officer.
-All employees were consulted regarding the implementation of the changes.
+All employees were involved in sharing work as done (WAD), and actually improved processes far beyond the implementation of the new system.
 The greatest benefit has been the raised awareness of health and safety within the company.